Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/Traffic Analysis Essentials.md

 Two main techniques in traffic analysis:
 Flow Analysis
 	Collecting data/evidence from the networking devices.
 This type of analysis aims to provide statistical results through the data summary without applying in-depth packet level investigation.
-Easy to collect and analyse but it does not provide full packet details
+Easy to collect and analyze but it does not provide full packet details
 Packet Analysis
 	Collecting all available network data.
 Applying in-depth pack-level investigation to detect and block anomalous and malicious packets.
 Provides full packet details but requires higher skills and more time